nicolasdugue/scisumm-corpus/result/OCR correction.md

+#Try to read the readme file before reading this file

 ## section 1
 The strategic lazy incremental copy graph unification method is a combination of two methods for unifying **mature**( hmture ) structures .